Trump to make unprecedented second state visit to UK in September

 LONDON (AP) — U.S. President Donald Trump will make an unprecedented second state visit to the U.K. between Sept.
-17 and 19 when he will be hosted by King Charles II and Queen Camilla at Windsor Castle, Buckingham Palace said Monday.
+17 and 19 when he will be hosted by King Charles III and Queen Camilla at Windsor Castle, Buckingam Palace said Monday.

 No U.S. president has been invited for a second state visit.
 Trump previously enjoyed the pomp and pageantry of the state visit in 2019 during his first term when he was hosted by Charles' late mother, Queen Elizabeth II.